Mattasher/fabric/docs/source/architecture.rst

-Hyperledger Fabric is a unique implementation of distributed ledger technology (DLT) that ensures data integrity and consistency while delivering accountability, transparency, and efficiencies unmatched by other blockchain or DLT technology.
+1Hyperledger Fabric is a unique implementation of distributed ledger technology (DLT) that ensures data integrity and consistency while delivering accountability, transparency, and efficiencies unmatched by other blockchain or DLT technology.